rongkuanjiang/html-css-practice-youtube/README.md

 My first notable coding project.
 I learn HTML and CSS for the first time by building a youtube.com home page clone by following a free tutorial by SuperSimpleDev.
-In total, it took me 3-4 full days.
+In total, it took me 3-4 full days. (dec 29-30 2024, and jan 13-jan 14.)

 In this video I explain the main features of the project: https://www.youtube.com/watch?v=yktzxMy7GCs&ab_channel=RongkuanJiang